xmorgan/get-set/README.md

 #### Custom value validity

-For custom value validity, use a function, that:
+For custom value validity use a function, that:
 - returns true, if value is valid
 - returns false or throws an error, if value is invalid